What is Acid Peptic Disease? Causes, Symptoms, and Treatment

 Symptoms of Acid Peptic Disease

 Your physician can only recommend the type of treatment that works best for you.
-However, common treatment options for the acid peptic disease include:
+However, common treatment options for the peptic acid disease include:

-H2 receptor blockers – more effective than the antacids, these medicines reduce the amount of acid secreted by cells in the lining of the stomach.
+H2 receptor blockers – more effective than antacids, these medicines reduce the amount of acid secreted by cells in the lining of the stomach.

 Proton pump inhibitors – these medicines can stop the secretion of stomach acid.

-Eradication of H.pylori – certain antibiotics in combination with either a proton pump inhibitor or bismuth compound can help achieve eradication rates of 90 per cent or greater.
+Eradication of H.pylori – certain antibiotics in combination with either a proton pump inhibitor or bismuth compound can help achieve eradication rates of 90 percent or greater.

 Surgery – Surgical treatment may be required if medications do not work or in cases of complication.

-Making certain dietary and lifestyle modifications such as avoiding alcohol, tobacco, cigarettes, coffee, spicy, oily foods, aspirin, and other NSAIDs, etc, can help ease the symptoms, aid the healing process, while also preventing ulcers from forming.
+Making certain dietary and lifestyle modifications such as avoiding alcohol, tobacco, cigarettes, coffee, spicy, oily foods, aspirin, and other NSAIDs, etc, can help ease the symptoms, and aid the healing process, while also preventing ulcers from forming.
 People with APDs should eat a healthy balanced diet.